MeasureFloorPlanMeasure a floor plan

 Why verify GLA from the sketch?

 Fannie Mae and Freddie Mac require ANSI Z765-2021 compliant GLA measurement on all conventional appraisals since March 2023.
-Errors in the original sketch — misclicks, transposed digits, missing areas — can produce incorrect GLA that affects value conclusions and loan decisions.
+Errors in the original sketch: misclicks, transposed digits, missing areas.
+Can produce incorrect GLA that affects value conclusions and loan decisions.

 Tracing the exported sketch in a second tool takes two minutes and catches calculation errors before the report is submitted.
 It is also useful for reviewers, AMCs, and lenders who receive a sketch and want to independently verify the reported GLA.